5 Steps to Start and Grow Your Supplier Diversity Program

 Getting Executive Support

 Once you’ve researched and clearly understood the value that a supplier diversity plan can bring to your organization, it’s time to pitch it to executives.
-In the webinar we hosted, Chris Sawchuk said, “the main sponsor for supplier diversification within our companies came from the chief procurement officer of our organizations, but what we have seen over the last six months is the elevation of this issue as a focus and interest area for CEOs as well as the board of directors.”
+Chris Sawchuk from The Hackett Group said, “the main sponsor for supplier diversification within our companies came from the chief procurement officer of our organizations, but what we have seen over the last six months is the elevation of this issue as a focus and interest area for CEOs as well as the board of directors.”

 2. Identify Diverse Suppliers